Arijit0906/SOC_Journey_90days/month-1-foundations/day8/key_notes.md

 ---
 # What is Kernel?

-The kernel is the core of the operating system that manages hardware and system resources.
+The kernel is the core of the operating system(OS) that manages hardware and system resources.

 ---